Maumagnaguagno/Snake/README.md

 - ``(:action move-short :parameters (?snake - snake ?nextpos ?snakepos - location))``: represents movement of single cell snakes.
 - ``(:action move-long :parameters  (?snake - snake ?nextpos ?headpos ?bodypos ?tailpos - location))``: represents movement or more than one cell snakes.

+Move was split in two to minimize the amount of grounded actions without the use of disjunctions.
 The JSHOP version contains explicit ``visit/unvisit`` operators to avoid infinite loops.

 ## Tasks and Methods